Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSortFilterProxyModel-sortColumn-f.rst

     :status: todo
     :pysig: fa7153f7ed1cb6c0fcf2ffb2fac21748
     :realsig: () const
-    :digest: 5bffd751970ce1ffd4492775d9963b92
+    :digest: 9a43b34c9572bb19e49615fbf59d3cfc

-the column currently used for sorting
+Returns the column currently used for sorting

 This returns the most recently used sort column.
+The default value is -1, which means that this proxy model does not sort.

+.. seealso:: :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.sort`.